 Disney’s Caribbean Beach Resort Transportation

 This resort is the hub for Disney’s Skyliner.
-This means it is the central transfer point for guests coming from Disney’s Pop Century Resort, Disney’s Art of Animation Resort, and Disney’s Riviera Resort traveling to Disney’s Hollywood Studios.
+This means it is also the central transfer point for guests coming from Disney’s Pop Century Resort, Disney’s Art of Animation Resort, and Disney’s Riviera Resort traveling to Disney’s Hollywood Studios or EPCOT.
 With this amount of guests coming and going during peak times of the day, plan to allow extra time to accommodate crowds if you are traveling to EPCOT or Disney’s Hollywood Studios in the morning or at park close.